10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 💱 The currency is the Indonesian rupiah and the exchange rate is approximately US$1/1 Euro: 15,000 IDR or AUD$1: 10,000 IDR.
 There are ATMs in the airport where you can withdraw a small sum to get you started, and then you can visit brick-and-mortar money exchange places once you are in Canggu.
 Legitimate currency exchange shops in Bali advertise the rates clearly and do not charge a commission – we had a great experience with Mr. & Mrs. Butler money exchange in Pererenan, though they also have other locations scattered around Canggu.
 The majority of hotels, tourist restaurants and supermarkets accept credit card payments, though you will still need cash to pay drivers and for tips.

-You pretty much never have to pay full price for admissions tickets in Bali as most tour operators, car charters, spas and major attractions are listed on Klook.
-Just click here and search for places you want to go, and book online for discounted entry or head on over here to read more about how to use Klook to book travel experiences.
+🎫 You can pretty much book admissions tickets and skip-the-queue at any attraction in Bali as most tour operators, car charters, spas and major attractions are listed on Klook.
+Just click here and search for places you want to go, and book online for discounted/skip-the-line entry or head on over here to read more about how to use Klook to book travel experiences.

 📱 Buy a local Indonesian SIM card.
 The easiest way to do that is via Klook – you can get a 35 GB (US$12) or 51 GB (US$13) data-only SIM card and pick it up from the airport on arrival or have it delivered to your hotel.
 You will need to provide certain information including your passport copy.
 Buy your local Bali SIM card here.
 Everyone in Bali including hotels, taxi drivers, spas and equipment rental companies use Whatsapp to communicate, so make sure you have stable internet access throughout your Bali trip.